kvutien/kvutien.github.io/FAQ-en.md

 The data is on IPFS, not on blockchain.
 They own this data and can revoke it because it's cryptographically signed by their cellular.
 GDPR wise, they are the Data Controller of their data.

 ## Is Machu Picchu about "banking the unbanked"?
-No. Machu Picchu is not a bank, or a banking tool.
+No. Machu Picchu is not a bank, nor a banking tool.
+It is nonetheless "inclusive finance".

-But once the objective explained above are achieved, Machu Picchu paves the way for more decentralised applications.
+Once the objective explained above are achieved, Machu Picchu paves the way for more decentralised applications.
 We keep in mind that the purpose of Machu Picchu is NOT to replace the existing institutions, like banks, micro-finance, micro-insurance, administrations.
-It is to leverage low operation costs of state-of-the-art solutions to serve the lowest segments of market where the existing financial tools failed, due to their high costs.
+It is to leverage low operative costs of state-of-the-art solutions to serve the lowest segments of market where the existing financial tools failed, due to their high costs.

 ## Is Machu Picchu another cryptocurrency?
 No.

 _To be explained_
 ## How can a person-in-need, who has barely a cellular phone, use the blockchain?
 These people will access the blockchain through their chief of village, or equivalent, who has a blockchain enabled smartphone or tablet.
-This is a multisignature schema that has been prototyped by Machu Picchu in one hackathon.
+This is a multisignature schema that has been prototyped by Machu Picchu in one prize-winning hackathon.
 The cellular sends via SMS an information to populate the profile.
 The originator of this SMS will be confirmed by the chief of village on his or her smartphone or tablet.
 The transaction will be sent to IPFS for storage.
 Depending on the information, a trace may be stored or not on blockchain.

-Once the habit of doing so is acquired, this multisignature can be extended to many other community usages: participation to common chores, incentive for good practice, education, decentralised exchange of tokens etc.
+Once the habit of doing so is acquired, this multisignature can be extended to many other community usages: participation to common chores, incentive for good practice, gender equality, education, decentralised exchange of tokens etc.
 ## How would you take care of the credibility of the data posted by persons-in-need?
 _To be explained_
 ## What kind of data do you expect these people to post?